-3. Investment in subsidiaries
+2. Investment in subsidiaries

 In the company's separate annual financial statements, investments in subsidiaries are carried at cost less any accumulated impairment.
+In the separate annual financial statements, investments in subsidiaries are carried at cost less any accumulated impairment.